The Next Generation of Immuno-Oncology

 Targeting a tumor cell’s Achilles’ heel

-One novel target antigen appears to be localized at the leading and trailing edge, the “foot” of a migrating tumor cell (figure).
+One sTA appears to be localized at the leading and trailing edge, the “foot” of a migrating tumor cell (figure).
 A monospecific antibody targeting this tumor antigen significantly inhibits tumor growth in animal studies.
 This antibody is engineered as not to support an immune cell response, thus binding the target sTA appears to suffice for tumor growth inhibition.
 Targeting the leading or trailing edge of a tumor cell can focus treatment to tumor cells that are actively involved in invasion and metastasis, the most lethal aspects of cancer.

 A tumor antigen, with a predominantly diffuse punctate pattern on non-adherent tumor cells (left panel), concentrates at cell edges with spreading (center panel; arrows).
 The tumor antigen distribution is consistent with the leading and trailing edge, or” foot” of tumor cells with a migratory morphology (right panel; arrows).